Technology in Cancer Research & Treatment

-Technology in Cancer Research and Treatment (TCRT) is a JCR-ranked, broad-scoped, open access, peer-reviewed publication whose aim is to provide researchers and clinicians with a platform to share and discuss developments in the prevention, diagnosis, treatment, and monitoring of cancer.
+Technology in Cancer Research and Treatment (TCRT) is a gold open access journal indexed in SCIE (Web of Science), PMC, and PubMed: MEDLINE, among other indexing databases.
+The journal aim is to provide researchers and clinicians with a platform to share and discuss developments in the detection, diagnosis, prognosis, and treatment of cancer.

 Article Types and Topics of Interest

-TCRT welcomes original research (both basic and clinical studies), reviews, and commentaries.
+TCRT welcomes original research, brief reports, reviews, mini-reviews, study protocols, and commentaries.
 We encourage submissions relating to advances in the following areas:

 Click here to see a selection of the latest papers published in TCRT

 - Submit your manuscript at https://mc.manuscriptcentral/tcrt